 Selling a buy to let portfolio isn’t straightforward.
 There are tax implications and a lot more besides.
-It’s wise to have an exit strategy in place before you actually want to cash in your portfolio and skip off into the sunset.
+It’s wise to have an exit strategy in place before you actually want to cash in your portfolio.
 Speak to a professional advisor and see what your options are.

 Being a successful landlord is a combination of many factors.
-You don’t necessarily have to be nice.
-After all, let’s not forget that there are many successful rogue landlords out there, raking in the money on the back of their tenants’ misery.
-But consider what kind of business model you want to pursue and treat it professionally.
+Consider what kind of business model you want to pursue and treat it professionally.
 At the end of the day, you are running a business.
 Focus on customer service and make sure you adhere to all regulatory requirements, just as you would if you were an electrician or accountant.